-Rutgers University - Mason Gross School of Art
+Rutgers University - Mason Gross School of Art, 2010, MFA

-Colin Edgington is a visual artist currently living and working in New Jersey.
-He was born in Denver, Colorado but grew up in Central New Mexico, a place that has shaped (and continues to shape) his understanding of the world.
+Colin Edgington is a visual artist and writer currently living and working in the greater New York area.
+He was born in Denver, Colorado but grew up in Central New Mexico, a place that has shaped (and continues to shape) his practice and understanding of the world.

 His work has been exhibited internationally and published nationally.
 He was named the winner of the Iowa Review Photography Prize for his seemingly authorless body of work titled [umbrae] in 2012.
 He holds a BAFA in studio art from the University of New Mexico, an MFA in studio art from the Mason Gross School of Arts, Rutgers University and an MFA in Art Criticism and Writing from the School of Visual Arts, NYC.